 Painting a Winter City Scene in Procreate with Nikolai Lockertsen

-In this ArtStation Learning course, Nikolai Lockertsen demonstrates his process from the first sketch lines and perspective setup to final render.
+In his new ArtStation Learning course, Nikolai Lockertsen demonstrates his process from the first sketch lines and perspective setup to final render.
 He also shows how to get the best workflow in Procreate by setting up Prefs, Gesture Controls, and QuickMenu.
+We asked Nikolai about the creation of his course, and he shared some advice for artists as well.

 You can download Procreate through the App Store here.